zhangxingeng/Internet_Simple_DNS/readme.md

+This code is fully written by Xingeng Zhang.
 #### -----------Detailed Description-----------
 a client,two server programs: RS (a simplified root DNS server) and TS (a simplified top-level DNS server).